 - Q: What are the minimum hardware requirements for my Bluetooth accessory to use the AMA Kit?

 - Choose hardware that meets the AMA Functional requirements.
 If your accessory uses Bluetooth LE transport, it must support OPUS.
-Optionally, if your accessory only has a Push-to-talk capability and supports MFi, the accessory can use mSBC to encode data and send data over Bluetooth Classic.
+Optionally, if your accessory has a Push-to-talk capability only and supports MFi, the accessory is able to use mSBC to encode data and send data over Bluetooth Classic.

-- Q: What do I need to do to enable my accessory to work with Alexa?
+- Q: How do I enable my accessory to work with Alexa?

-- To enable your Bluetooth accessory to work with Alexa, follow these basic steps:
+- To enable your Bluetooth accessory to work with Alexa:

 - Register your Bluetooth accessory with Amazon through the Amazon Developer Portal.